Barikot: Shahi Phase (c. 680-1000 AD)

-Shahi phase belongs to Macrophase 8, (c.
+The Shahi phase belongs to Macrophase 8, (c.
 680-1000 AD).

 Turk Shahi was a Kabul-based Turkic dynasty which also ruled Swat Valley (from 7th to 9th centuries AD), so members of the Italian Archaeological Mission in Pakistan were able to find a unique temple from this period, built in Barikot, on the top of Ghwandai mound.
 It's an important discovery as there are few cultic centres in this region belonging to Shahi periods in general.
 Dr. Luca Maria Olivieri said the temple was built around 700 AD., by that time Uddiyana (Swat Valley) was ruled by a king known as "From Kesar", who was the son of Khurasan Tegin Shah, a well-known Turk Shahi king from Kabul, and that the temple was re-established and maintained till the Hindu Shahi time (ca 1000 AD).
 The temple is also mentioned in a Hindu Shahi inscription, found in Barikot in the late 19th century and conserved in Lahore Museum.

 Ghaznavid Phase (c.
 1000-1100 AD)

-Ghaznavid phase belongs to Macrophase 9a, (c.
+The Ghaznavid phase belongs to Macrophase 9a, (c.
 1000-1100 AD).